Devils Reign III: Daikaiju

 Over 150 artists submitted more than 300 pieces of artwork.
 Tattooers, comic book artists, painters, illustrators and more, all uploaded work for the project.
 Including well known artists such as Bob Eggleton, Matt Frank, S Clay Wilson, Wes Benscoter, Dave Berns, Seldon Hunt, Derek Noble, Tas Danaz, Jeff Gaither, Pooch, Mamat Ahee, Burney, Rotten Fantom, Karl Dahmer, Mark Riddick, Jeff Srsic, Chris Reed, Clamore Wolfmeyer, Robert Borbas, Onnie O’Leary, Florian Bertmer, and many more.

 The first edition of the book is limited to 666 hard cover copies.
-Books signed by Gilmore will be available during pre-orders only.

 The book series is produced by Fort Myers, FL based tattoo artist Andy Howl and published exclusively by HOWL Books.